particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 functions on the customer's device using the customer's access token.

 All of this is able to happen without the need to have your own server.
-All communiation flows from the mobile client to the Particle cloud, then down to the customer's device.
+All communication flows from the mobile client to the Particle cloud, then down to the customer's device.

 ### Advantages of Simple Auth